Pocono International Raceway, 30 Jun 1974

 - Eagle 72 (Bill Simpson): New to Patrick Racing for 1973 and identified as their #60 STP entry at the 1973 Indy 500 for Graham McRae.
 Then became Wally Dallenbach's #40 car after the Indy 500, winning at Milwaukee and Ontario.
 Sold to Richard Beith (Danville, CA) for 1974 and entered as the #18 American Kids Racer car for Steve Krisiloff and Bill Simpson.
 Returned in 1975 for George Follmer, now as the #28, but only at Ontario and Indy.
 Leased from Beith by Warner Hodgdon (San Bernardino, CA) for 1976 and raced by Billy Scott at the Indy 500 before returning to Beith for three more seasons, appearing mainly at the 500-mile races at Ontario and Indianapolis.
 Retained by Beith until sold to Chuck Haines (St Louis, MO) in October 2005.
 Haines advertised it in early 2006 still in Beith's American Kids livery.
 Bought from Haines by Aaron Lewis (Cessnock, NSW, Australia) in September 2008 and restored for him by Walter Goodwin between 2008 and 2011 to McRae's 1973 livery.
 Ran at the vintage demonstration at the Indy 500 in 2011 and 2012 and then on display at the Riverside International Automotive Museum.
 Sold at the RM Auctions sale at Monterey in August 2014 to Milton Verret (Austin, TX), but bought back by Lewis in 2018.
 Sold to Carlos de Quesada (Tampa, FL) at Indy in May 2019.

-- Vollstedt 73 (Tom Bigelow): New for 1973 as Vollstedt Enterprises' #17 Norton Spirit entry for Bill Simpson but did not qualify for the Indy 500.
-Raced later in the season by Bob Harkey and Tom Bigelow and then converted to the McLaren-style design of the 1972 car for 1974 when it was raced as the #27 Bryant Heating car by Bigelow.
+- Vollstedt 73 (Tom Bigelow): New for 1973 as Vollstedt Enterprises' #17 Norton Spirit entry for Bill Simpson but Simpson crashed during practice for the Indy 500, and the car could not be repaired in time for qualifying.
+Simpson drove the car again in practice for the Pocono 500, but left the team, saying the car was not fast enough.
+Bob Harkey took over the drive, and qualified.
+At the Ontario 500, Tom Sneva was brought into the team, but again crashed the car preventing it from qualifying.
+The car was converted to the McLaren-style design of the 1972 car for 1974 when it was raced by Bigelow as the #27 Bryant Heating car.
 Raced by Bigelow at Indy in 1975 but its usage during the rest of that season is still to be determined.
 Rebuilt extensively for 1976 with its radiators moved to the nose, the same as the 1972 car which had been modified the previous season.
 Raced by Dick Simon as the #17 Bryant Heating entry in 1976 and in early 1977.
-Retained thereafter as a backup car and fitted with an AMC turbo V8 for some races in 1979.
-Its last known appearance was when driven by Gary Bettenhausen at Pocono in June 1981.
-Subsequent history unknown until it was rebuilt by Rolla Vollstedt to 1976 shape for owner Joe Green about 2001.
+It was then retained by the team as a backup car in 1978 and was fitted with an AMC turbo V8 for some races in 1979.
+Its last known appearance was when driven by Gary Bettenhausen at Pocono in June 1981, when it was described as "an old shovel-nose car".
+Rolla Vollstedt's son Bruce recalls that the tub sat around for some time, the sides having been taken off with the intention of using it build a different style car.
+The sides were later put back on, it was sold to to Joe Green, and Rolla rebuilt the car for him in about 2001.

 - Eagle 74 (Al Unser): Al Unser started the 1974 season in one of two second-hand 1973 Eagles acquired by Vel's Parnelli Jones Racing, before moving to a new 1974 Eagle in time for the Phoenix 150 in mid-March.
 The team bought three or four 1974 Eagles, so Unser may have used more than one Eagle during the 1974 season, but for now, it is assumed all his results were in the same car.
 Vel's Parnelli retained the same Eagles for 1975, but the "super team" were in decline, and only appeared at the three 500-mile races.
 Again, it is assumed here that Unser used the same car as in 1974.
 The team was disbanded in July, when when it returned, it focused on the new Parnelli VPJ6.
 The subsequent history of the Unser Eagle is unknown.